francesco-fiorini/Queue-BANSim/README.md

 The general interarrival and service time distributions can be customized using Bounded Algorithmic Numbers (BANs) to reflect heavy-tailed characteristics with infinite variance.
 Ensure you configure these parameters in the script according to your traffic model needs.

 ## Contributing
-Feel free to contribute by opening issues or submitting pull requests for additional features or optimizations.
+Contributions are welcome!
+Please contact francesco.fiorini@phd.unipi.it for suggested changes.

 ## License
-This project is licensed under the MIT License.
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.